 The whole thing feels like an antique, very delicate narrative in which the grisly backdrop of war is paired with oddball comedy and real heart.
 Jackboots are checking trains and checking for travel papers and shooting people on site.
 With its layered structure, the film calls attention to the idea of history as a biased narrative told by conquerors and overlooks the poor, Queer, and non-white.

 The film was inspired by the work of 1920s Austrian novelist Stefan Zweig, making Anderson its first biased narrator and one we completely trust.
 He takes us to a bewildering dreamland that echoes the darkest parts of our history and sees us safely through.
 Book your stay immediately.

-Hope you enjoyed.
-Please consider becoming a patron on my Patreon!
-Every dollar given helps me run this blog.
+Please become a patron on Patreon.
+Every dollar helps me run this blog.